hannobraun/caterpillar/README.md

 There's a very basic language, and a [very basic game][Snake] implemented in it.
 So far, not much thought has been given to using Caterpillar outside of this specific scenario.
-If you want to experiment with it, your best bet is to clone this repository and play around with what's already here.
+If you want to experiment with it, your best bet is to clone this repository and play around with what's already here (see _Usage_ below).

 Interactive programming is currently being implemented (it was already present in a [previous prototype](archive/prototypes/07/)).
 Right now, the most basic